Atlanta Flames: 1975–1980

 Creighton produced a consistent, but not outstanding team, as the Flames finished third in the Patrick for the following three seasons and typically won a few games more than they lost each year.
 The team qualified for the playoffs all three years, but lost in the preliminary round each time.
 In 1975–76, they were defeated by the Los Angeles Kings in a best of three series, two games to none.
 The Kings again eliminated the Flames in 1976–77, but Atlanta earned its first playoff victory in franchise history in the second game of the series.
 Vail scored the game-winning goal in a 3–2 victory over the Kings on April 7, 1977, but the Flames were eliminated in the third game.
-1975 draft pick Willi Plett emerged as a young star for the Flames.
-He scored 33 goals in his rookie season of 1976–77 and won the Calder Trophy.
+Willi Plett, who was selected 80th overall in the 1975 draft, emerged as a young star for the Flames.
+He scored 33 goals in his rookie season in 1976–77 and won the Calder Trophy.

 Seeking to improve his team's fortunes, Fletcher made several moves over the following seasons to rework the Flames roster.
 His goaltending tandem of Bouchard and Myre had begun to feud with each other by the 1977–78 season as both sought more playing time.
 Fletcher responded by naming Bouchard his number one goaltender and trading Myre to the St. Louis Blues for three players.
 They made it into the playoffs again but were the only team to fall to a team with fewer points than them, the Detroit Red Wings, in a best-of-three series, two games to none.
 In March 1979, Fletcher completed an eight player trade that sent franchise-leading scorer Tom Lysiak and four players to the Chicago Black Hawks for three players, led by defenseman Phil Russell.
 Fletcher hoped the addition of Russell would help his team achieve playoff success.